jlu5/ansible-dn42/ROUTING-POLICY.md

 ## BGP Communities

 The [standard dn42 BGP Communities](https://dn42.net/howto/Bird-communities) for max. inter-AS link latency, bandwidth, and encryption are supported.
-All of my nodes so far are marked as >=100Mbps bandwidth, as capacity varies and I cannot guarantee anything higher.
+All of my nodes so far are marked as >= 100 Mbps bandwidth, as capacity varies and I cannot guarantee anything higher.

 ### Large communities